Teakmin/Teakmin/README.md

 # Hi there

 I'm a mechanical engineering student of Inha Uni.
-I'm looking for colaborating with you
+I'm looking forward to collaborating with you

 ## -I'm doing now
 I'm currently trying to get familiar with Java